npmcomponent/jprichardson-stochasm/README.md

 - Written in CoffeeScript
 - Not a UMD
 - No tests
+- No support to modify the random number generation

 Rather than pester Eric about changing any of the above, a fork seemed more reasonable.